-ON AMERICA'S VETERANS, I BELIEVE IN THE FOLLOWING CORE PRINCIPLES
+WHEN IT COMES TO AMERICA'S VETERANS, I BELIEVE IN THE FOLLOWING CORE PRINCIPLES -

 All gave some, and some gave all.
-America's Veterans have seen valor and horror few can relate to, and countless times, from 1776 -- 2010, saved American freedom and preserved hope for our planet.
-We owe them so much that we can never truly repay their sacrifice.
+America's Veterans have seen valor and horror few can relate to, and countless times, from 1776 -- present day, saved American freedom and preserved hope for our world.
+We owe them a debt that we can never truly repay.

 WITH THOSE PRINCIPLES TO GUIDE ME, I SUPPORT -

-* Ensuring Active Duty and retired service members have adequate access and treatment in the Department of Defense and VA health systems
+Ensuring active duty and retired service members have timely access and treatment in the Department of Defense and VA health systems

 Authorizing full concurrent receipt of military retired pay and VA disability compensation